TikTok Tips & Strategies

 Step 2: Optimize Your Profile to Attract Followers

 Your profile is your digital storefront.
-When a potential follower lands on your page, you have only a few seconds to convince them to stick around.
+When a potential follower lands on your page, you have only a few seconds to convince them to stay.
 A well-optimized profile clearly communicates who you are and what kind of value you offer.

 Choose an Effective Profile Picture